jawahar-shazab/docs/docs/api.md

 PUT /v1/roles/assign-super-admin/:userId
 ```

-Assigns the Super Admin role to a specific user by their ID.
+This API assigns the Super Admin role to a specific user, identified by `userId`.
+Super Admins typically have the highest level of access and control over the system.

 #### 7. Get Role by ID